The Signs Behind Trigger Finger

 To eliminate the swelling and catching/locking, allowing full, painless movement of the finger or thumb.

-Common treatments include, but are not limited to:
+Common treatment for trigger finger include, but are not limited to:

 - Night splints